 The Ideas Box provides tools to complement overburdened schools.
 It supplements existing schools with new pedagogical methods, including digital learning.
 For adults, the Ideas Box offers tools for literacy workshops, professional training, and self-education.

-Through internet access, the Ideas Box connects displaced communities to the outside world, enabling refugees to access vital information and knowledge.
-Refugees acquire the capacity to access limitless resources for professional training and self-empowerment.
+Through internet access, the Ideas Box connects communities to the world, enabling access vital information and knowledge.
+Communities acquire the capacity to access limitless resources both online and offline for professional training and self-learning.

 Building resilience, building futures

-The Ideas Box supports the rebuilding of lives and communities, giving people the means to produce their own cultural creations (photographs and videos, artwork, writing, blogging, and more).
-In refugee camps, the Ideas Box contributes to cognitive development, supports the struggle against boredom and alienation, helps build resilience from trauma and grief, and fosters reconciliation.
+The Ideas Box supports the rebuilding of lives and communities, giving people the means to produce their own cultural creations (photographs and videos, artwork, writing, blogging, and more) and contributing to their cognitive development.
+In refugee camps, the Ideas Box supports the struggle against boredom and alienation, helps build resilience from trauma and grief, and fosters reconciliation.

 Six Dimensions of the Ideas Box